icgrp/bert/docs/embedded/bsp.md

 ![Example of BSP directory structure](../images/bspdirectory.png)

 Once the BSP is set up, it can be used for all application projects in the SDK workspace.
-Instructions for integrating BERT into an application are found [here](bert.md).
+The next step is to integrate BERT into an application.
+Instructions for doing so can be found [here](bert.md).